Top Ten Benefits of Customer Segmentation for Ecommerce Brands

 • Purchase Behavior: High vs. low average order value (AOV) customers, single item vs. bulk shopping, card abandonments, inactive shoppers, subscriber reengagement, etc.

-• Source of Visit: Shopping device (desktop, tablet, smartphone, etc.), including initial touchpoints from a brick-and-mortar location, social media platform, or search engine, etc.
+• Source of Visit: Shopping device (desktop, tablet, smartphone, etc.) or initial touchpoints from a brick-and-mortar location, social media platform, or search engine, etc.

 10 Benefits of Customer Segmentation